Alberto Beingolea: 2011 general elections

 Following his stint as campaign manager in the 2010 regional and municipal elections, he was selected to integrate the list of candidates for Congress at the 2011 general election under the Alliance for the Great Change, receiving the number 10 on the list at his request.
 His campaign slogan was "The 10 enters the field".
 Elected with over a majority of 170,000 votes in the constituency of Lima, he was third most voted congressional candidate in the party's history.

 Congressional term (2011–2016)

 During his first year in Congress, he presided over the Justice Committee; in his second year, the special multiparty tribute commission for the centenary of the birth of Ernesto Alayza Grundy and Mario Polar Ugarteche; and in his third year he was elected spokesperson for the PPC-APP caucus.

-At the end of his term, he announced he would not run for reelection in the 2016 general election, due to the coalition between the Christian People's Party and the Peruvian Aprista Party called the Popular Alliance, which launched former president Alan García as the presidential nominee, alongside Lourdes Flores the as first running-mate.
+At the end of his term, he announced he would not run for reelection in the 2016 general election, due to the coalition between the Christian People's Party and the Peruvian Aprista Party called the Popular Alliance, which launched former president Alan García as the presidential nominee, alongside Lourdes Flores as first running-mate.
 He made his decision public as he disagreed on the coalition.